Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Creates a new protocol configuration object.

 ### [New-AzureRmP2SVpnGateway](New-AzureRmP2SVpnGateway.md)
-Creates a virtual wan p2s vpn gateway if it doesn't exist.
+Creates a Scalable P2S VPN Gateway.

 ### [New-AzureRmP2SVpnServerConfiguration](New-AzureRmP2SVpnServerConfiguration.md)
-Creates a P2SVpnServerConfiguration to associate with a VirtualWan if it doesn't exist.
+Creates a P2SVpnServerConfiguration and associates it with an existing VirtualWan.

 ### [New-AzureRmP2SVpnServerConfigurationObject](New-AzureRmP2SVpnServerConfigurationObject.md)
-Creates a P2SVpnServerConfiguration in-memory object to associate with a VirtualWan using New/Update-AzureRmVirtualWan command let.
+Creates a P2SVpnServerConfiguration in-memory object to associate with a VirtualWan in New/Update-AzureRmVirtualWan command let.

 ### [New-AzureRmPacketCaptureFilterConfig](New-AzureRmPacketCaptureFilterConfig.md)
 Creates a new packet capture filter object.